tari-labs/tari-university/src/cryptography/Rank-1-Constraint-Systems/R1CS-Constraint-Systems.md

 A lot of work has been done in making these type of protocols practical, making them short and efficient.
 Research work over the last decade has produced several refinements of these proofs, even mechanisms to transform interactive zero-knowledge proofs to non-interactive zero-knowledge proofs (NIZKs).

 Of interest to us is the so called *zero-knowledge succinct non-interactive arguments of knowledge*, or zk-SNARKs.
-If we drop the technical detail that *arguments of knowledge* must be *decidable* and *sound*, zk-SNARKs can simply be classified as *proofs*, zero-knowledge proofs, and hence a special class of NIZKs (See  [1.]  for a brief landscape NIZKs, and includes zk-SNARKs).
+If we drop the technical detail that *arguments of knowledge* must be *decidable* and *sound*, zk-SNARKs can simply be classified as *proofs*, zero-knowledge proofs, and hence a special class of NIZKs (See  [1.]  for a brief landscape of NIZKs, which includes zk-SNARKs).

  **Definition:** (zk-SNARKs)